AD

 Adobe

-Adobe is a cloud software for creative work, marketing and advertising operations.
+Adobe is a creative, document and experience software for professionals and enterprises.

 Analyst Perspective